forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 After several months of war, further warfare may not improve negotiation positions of either site but cause unnecessary brutality, damage, losses and risks:
 * The military personal at the front from all sides - many of whom had until last year, a normal civilian life and never thought or wanted to be part of a war with extremely intense warfare - has a very high risk of getting wounded and even of death.
-* Ordinarily civilians are at risk to become victims for example when foreign controlled cities are subject to conquest.
+* Ordinarily civilians are at risk due to drone and rockets attacks.
+The risk of civilian causalities increases when cities come closer to the front or even part of.
 * Regional or even world-wide disasters are possible due to risks of further escalation and/or risks of nuclear catastrophes - for example the situation at Europe's largest nuclear plant is almost constantly fragile.

 [the section below needs to be updated.
 For example the Russian defenses are strong and well built in most parts along the front-line, as the Ukrainian defenses.
 Even strong defenses are not impenetrable though with the right equipment, but - as warefare in cities - such offensive operations are usually associated to very high numbers of causalities, especially when the equipment is not optimal.]